barclay/looker/README.md

 }
 ```

 This allows you to point to a given s3 bucket and grab both your certificate `.pem` file, and it's corresponding `.key`, and the `looker::ssl` recipe will setup a java key store, and give those credentials to the looker script.
+See [the attributes/ssl.rb](https://github.com/deliv/looker-cookbook/blob/master/attributes/ssl.rb) for more details.

 Usage
 -----